Purpose

 Benefits

-• Benefit from sponsorship/exhibition opportunities at IATA World Cargo Symposium and CNS Conference and any digital cargo events organized by IATA
+- Benefit from preferential Strategic Partner rates to attend, and from first selection of sponsorship / exhibition opportunities at the IATA World Cargo Symposium, Cargo Experts Conference, CNS Conference and any digital cargo event organized by IATA

 Activities